How to Prepare for and Open the Sales Discovery Call

 - Tell me about your benefits?

 - When will you have needs?

-Asking discovery questions is part of the discovery call (as we will explore) but these are questions customers would expect of first year sales reps during their first year out of college.
+Asking discovery sales probing questions is part of the discovery call (as we will explore) and I have some tips for asking sales probing questions, but these are questions customers would expect of first year sales reps during their first year out of college.
 As you will see in part 2 of this blog post, the sales discovery call is a business conversation.

 Why the Sales Discovery Call is So Important